 (1) Services for 2019 and 2018 included support on executive compensation matters that are part of the HRCCs annual agenda (e.g., executive compensation competitive market analysis, review of trends in executive compensation, peer group review, pay-for-performance analysis and assistance with executive compensation-related disclosure, annual valuation of PSUs for accounting purposes, attendance at all HRCC meetings, and support with ad-hoc executive compensation issues that arose throughout the year).
-Services for 2019 also included a compensation risk assessment and director compensation review.
+Services for 2019 also included a compensation risk assessment update and additional NEO realized/realizable pay analysis.
+Services for 2018 also included a compensation risk assessment and director compensation review.